getify/You-Dont-Know-JS/async & performance/ch3.md

 We can do just that, and it's called **Promises**.

+**Note:** The word "immediately" will be used frequently in this chapter, generally to refer to some promise resolution action.
+However, in essentially all cases, "immediately" means in terms of the microtask queue behavior (see Chapter 1), not in the strictly synchronous *now* sense.

 ## What is a Promise?

 When developers decide to learn a new technology or pattern, usually their first step is, "Show me the code!"
 It's quite natural for us to just jump in feet first and learn as we go.